 (3) The usufructuary interest granted in favour of the 1st Defendant on the property is revoked.

-(4) The the Defendants are to pay jointly and severally to the Plaintiff the sum of RS 100,000 in damages
+(4) The Defendants are to pay jointly and severally to the Plaintiff the sum of RS 100,000 in damages

 (5) The Plaintiff shall be entitled to the costs of these proceedings.